 More milk and less rice is used for this dessert.
 And it is cooked for a longer time, making the milk thicker, intense and sweeter.
 The rice grains are cooked very soft until they meld into the milk sauce.

 Then the rice pudding is scented with exotic flavors such as cardamom, saffron and/or rose water.
-I prefer chilled kheer but you can have it warm too.
+I prefer it chilled but you can have it warm too.

 Rice, Milk, Sugar, Cardamom, Nuts, Raisins

 Rice: Typically basmati rice or short grain rice are used.
 Here, I use a combination of basmati rice and arborio rice (Italian short grain rice).
 Basmati or jasmine rice have a floral aroma.
 Whereas, arborio rice makes the pudding more creamy.
 Use organic if you can.

 Even though the rice grain sizes of basmati and arborio differ, it will not matter, as this kheer is cooked for a longer time and the grains will all cook to an even size.
 More about types of rice here.

 If you want to make a western style rice pudding with Indian flavors, then just double the amount of rice.

 Milk: Use whole milk.
 You can use reduced fat milk but it will be less creamy.

 Sugar: White sugar is more commonly used.
 But you can try brown sugar, adding it at a later stage.
 You may try honey or maple syrup but honey will alter the flavor a bit, depending on the variety you choose.